 Recently I was commenting on a post about self-esteem by Caz of Mental Health 360º and decided it was worth expanding on in a post of my own.
 I've always has good self-esteem, and this is what I've identified as the basic building blocks that support it.
 Inherent worth of humanity This is probably more… Continue reading My Self-Esteem Building Blocks

 None of us is perfect.
 That's probably a good thing, because perfect would be boring and quirky can be far more interesting.
-And maybe sometimes, rather than trying to put our best foot forward, it's worth diving into a quirky soup of imperfection... and that metaphor ran out of steam in my head before… Continue reading Embracing Imperfection
+And maybe sometimes, rather than trying to put our best foot forward, it's worth diving into a quirky soup of messing up... and that metaphor ran out of steam in my head before… Continue reading Embracing Imperfection

 The wounded healer interview series features people who've dealt with significant mental health challenges, and who also work in a helping role to support the mental health of others.
 This interview is with Kacha of Food.for.Thoughts.
-Image credit: CleanPNG Wounded Healer, Who Is Looking in the Mirror Tell us a bit about you, the helping… Continue reading Wounded Healer Interviews: Kacha
+Image credit: CleanPNG Wounded Healer, Who Is Looking in the Mirror Tell us a bit about you, the helping… Continue reading Wounded Healer Interview: Kacha

-A little while ago I did a post about the worry tree as a tool for managing worry, and my friends at WeDIDIt mentioned that the idea the worry is productive can be a trap that leads to endless worry and rumination.
-Hence this post – "should" you worry, ruminate, self-criticize, or engage in other… Continue reading “Should” You Worry About Things?
+AI recently about the worry tree as a tool for managing worry, and my friends at WeDIDIt mentioned that the idea the worry is productive can be a trap that leads to endless worry and rumination.
+Hence this post – "should" you worry, ruminate, self-criticize, or engage in other repetitive negative thinking patterns in order… Continue reading “Should” You Worry About Things?